What approval do I need to remove a tree?

 The following provides a guide on activities that do not require Council approval:

-• Natural cultivation activities like pruning roses, hydrangeas, fruit trees, vines, maintaining hedges, or mowing grass
+• Natural cultivation activities like pruning roses, hydrangeas, fruit trees, vines, maintaining hedges

 • Addressing storm, wind, or similar damage.
 Dealing with decayed growth that threatens tree viability